 Had Prof. Ron Drever lived just a few more months this year, he would almost certainly have been awarded a share of this year’s Nobel Prize for Physics, for his part in one of the greatest scientific achievements of all time, the discovery of gravitational waves.

-At the second battle of el-Alamein, where the Allied artillery was the only protection for the slow infantry advance through a vast minefield, Signalman Bill Sutherland from Orkney kept up the flow of targeting information from the front line
+At the second battle of el-Alamein, where the Allied artillery was the only protection for the slow infantry advance through a vast minefield, Signalman Bill Sutherland from Orkney kept up the flow of targeting information from the front line to the guns for forty-eight hours, at one stage running 700 yards

 Images from two of the Scottish physicist James Clerk Maxwell's favourite walks, near Parton in Galloway, where the Lair Burn and the River Urr run close to his house of Glenlair.
-Jennifer Austin's composition, Maxwell's Light, accompanies Selena S.
+Jennifer Austin's composition, Maxwell's Light, accompanies Selena S. Kuzman's film.
+The music is one of the tracks on the CD

 Broad Street in Kirkwall is the setting for some of the Saturday afternoon events in the annual Orkney International Science Festival.
-There is the Vintage Rally organised by Orkney Vintage Club, with music by the local jazz band, the Willowburn
+There is the Vintage Rally organised by Orkney Vintage Club, with music by the local jazz band, the Willowburn Valley Stompers, and visiting groups like Kakatsitsi, the drummers from Jamestown in

 This is a brief visit to four famous historical pipe organs in Germany, the Czech Republic and The Netherlands.
 High quality sampled version of these organs were played by Professor George Mcphee using the Hauptwerk Virtual Pipe Organ system.